minipief/pyva/doc/source/system_classes.rst

 ----------

 This class is the abstract base class for all SEA systems.
-All daughter classes are obliged to implement specific methods, that are required for SEA simulation.
+All daughter classes are obliged to implement specific methods, that are required for SEA [All2009].
-Those methods represent the functions or parameters required for SEA simulation.
+Those methods represent the functions or parameters required for SEA [All2009].

 - :meth:`pyva.systems.SEA_system.SEA_system.modal_density`
 - :meth:`pyva.systems.SEA_system.SEA_system.modal_overlap`